4 Things Millennials Look for in the Workplace That You Need to Start Doing Now

 2. Corporate Social Responsibility

 Millennials feel that it is their duty to give back to others.
 And if your company’s business line doesn’t directly correlate with helping others, incorporating social responsibility into your work culture is a must.
 Find ways to give back to your immediate surrounding community in a bold and impactful way.
 From taking a company-wide day off, taking on a huge service project, or collecting food donations for a local food pantry, corporate social responsibility matters to millennials.
 Serving in a way that doesn’t directly correlate with your line of business is even better, as it is even more genuine and selfless.

 Feeling like you are included as a part of the company community is extremely important to maintaining employee retention.
 If you still format your culture with a top-down mentality, your young employees will stay with your company for at the most 3 years.
 It’s very important for your lower-level employees to feel comfortable voicing their concerns and career aspirations to upper-level management.
 By opening up lines of communication your new employees will become more invested in your company’s mission and success, which most likely means they’re sticking around.

 4. Flexible Workspace

-Tear down office cubicles and replace them with long streamlined tables, couches and comfortable chairs to resemble a local coffee shop.
-Workers should feel free to enter the space and sit anywhere they feel comfortable to sit at that moment.
+Tear down office cubicles and replace them with long streamlined tables, couches, and comfortable chairs to resemble a local coffee shop.
+Workers should feel free to enter the space and sit anywhere they feel comfortable sitting at that moment.
 Keep in mind to include plenty of outlets and charging stations for mobile devices.
-Expect workers to wear ear buds for their own peace and enjoyment.
+Expect workers to wear earbuds for their own peace and enjoyment.
 Offer portable temporary walls for a collaborative workspace and privacy.